ignis05/baro-sub-tools/README.md

 Tools for submarine building in Barotrauma

-Working fully client sided in browser.
+Working fully-client sided in the browser.

 Master branch hosted on https://ignis05.github.io/baro-sub-tools/index.html